ProgrammerE/extractwbs/README.md

 # Count Elements in Webpage
-Code snippet to count elements in a web page > this should use BeautifulSoup for statis webpages or geckodriver for dynamic ones
+Code snippet to count elements in a web page > this should use BeautifulSoup for static webpages or geckodriver for dynamic ones

 - opens a hardcoded webpage
 - uses BeautifulSoup to search for elements